ElTragon/quote_game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Javascript

 ### Other Technology
-This project made use of 'CORS Anywhere' by [Rob--W](https://github.com/Rob--W/cors-anywhere/) to get arround the  'No 'Access-Control-Allow-Origin' error from the API call.
+This project made use of 'CORS Anywhere' by [Rob--W](https://github.com/Rob--W/cors-anywhere/) to get around the  'No 'Access-Control-Allow-Origin' error from the API call.
 To make sure the app works as instended please click on this link and request permission to use this app.
 [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/)

+Other solutions would to set up a proxy server, for real-world deployment this is preferred.

 ## Installation
 Once the above is done copy & paste following steps to install